Maskedman99/MEC/README.md

 ## License

-This project is licensed under the terms of the [MIT license](/LICENSE).
+This project is licensed under the terms of the [GNU GPLv3](/LICENSE).